sweeboon/ICT2216-SSD-Group-22/README.md

 # ICT2216-SSD-Group-22

 Team Name: Leftovers

 Project Title: Over18

 Project Description

 “Over18” is a secure e-commerce site for buying alcoholic beverages online.

 The web application will be able to do the following functions:

 Create an account

 User Account Management

 Users can purchase alcoholic beverages

 Users can view their past purchases

 Admin can add/remove products to the catalog

-Admin can promote user to be admin/ demote to user0 The web application will have the following security features:
+Admin can promote user to be admin/ demote to user

+The web application will have the following security features:

 Authentication

 Hashing/Encryption of sensitive information

 Input Validation and Sanitization

 Session Management
 Logging
 Programming Languages and Packages to be used